-The volume of trading in financial instruments on the regulated market has fallen during the last three years.
-The volume of trading in shares of public companies was down by almost half in 2010 compared to 2009, while the volume of trading in bonds dropped by 30.3 per cent.
+The volume of trading in financial instruments on the regulated market has fallen by almost 27 per cent. in the last three years.
+The volume of trading in shares of public companies was down by 16.7 per cent. in 2012 compared to 2010, while the volume of trading in bonds dropped by 54.5 per cent.